brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

     </code>
 </pre>

-In this script, we register an HTTP route for all `GET /api/:user` requests, where `:user` is a twitter handle.
-All requests that match this route will trigger a download of ~3,200 tweets using the [twit npm package](https://www.npmjs.com/package/twit) via `getUserTweets()`.
+In this script, we register an HTTP route for all `GET /api/:user` requests, where `:user` is a Twitter handle.
+All requests that match this route will trigger a download of ~3,200 tweets using the [twit npm package](https://www.npmjs.com/package/twit) via the `getUserTweets()` function.
 This function downloads 200 tweets at a time in a loop using `getUserTweetBatch()`.
 Batches of tweets are combined into one array and stripped of metadata; the value returned from `getUserTweets()` is an array of tweet contents only.
 If the download succeeded a JSON object containing the tweets is returned as the result of the HTTP request: `{ error: null, tweets: [...] })`.
 If there was an error downloading tweets, the tweets object is null: `{ "error": "Sorry, that page does not exist.", "tweets": null }`.

 <pre class="code">
     <code class="bash" data-wrap="false">